 The Quick REMAP method was explained, as well as what it was supposed to accomplish.
 The client ranked the seven events that he identified as being emotionally charged on a Subjective Units of Distress (SUD) Scale from zero to 10 (with zero being no emotional charge at all and 10 being the highest emotional charge possible).

 At first, the situation the client ranked as least emotionally charged (a level three on the SUD scale) was treated with the Quick REMAP 4-point Protocol.
 (Nine years ago a friend suffered a concussion and a meniscus tear during a soccer game and the client had to give first aid.
 When the doctor arrived, he gave the soccer player a painkiller injection before he was transported to the hospital.)
 The REMAP Eye Circle helped the client to focus on the situation.
 After acupressure on the first two acupoints, Large Intestine (LI) 4 and Stomach (St.) 36, the client visibly experienced stress relief.
 He still remembered the situation clearly and in every detail, however, there was no emotional charge left on it.
 After the stimulation of Extra Point (Ext.
 Pt.)
 1 located between the eyebrows and activation of the Ear Relaxation Point the client did not feel any more stress.
 Therefore, it was possible to move up to the next, more emotionally charged event in the hierarchy during the same session.
-Four more points were added to the Quick REMAP 4-point protocol, which are recommended for the treatment of fear, trauma, panic, and anxiety.
+Four more points were added to the Quick REMAP 4-point protocol, which is recommended for the treatment of fear, trauma, panic, and anxiety.
 These are, in addition to the four previously mentioned points: Liver (Liv.)
 3, Spleen (Sp) 6, Bladder (B) 67, and Kidney (K) 3, 4, and 5.